Media Releases

 4 Apr 2017

 After prolonged wet, warm and humid weather across Australia, including floods in Queensland and Northern New South Wales, the National Asthma Council Australia is warning Australians that indoor mould is a potential health risk.
-As part of this year’s World Allergy Week (April 4 to 10) the National Asthma Council has issued a household mould prevention checklist, including tips for areas where clean ups are happening after floods or a cyclone.
+As part of this year’s World Allergy Week (4 - 10 April the National Asthma Council has issued a household mould prevention checklist, including tips for areas where clean ups are happening after floods or a cyclone.
 Associate Professor Sheryl Van Nunen, a Sydney-based Clinical Immunologist and Allergist, said that our recent rain, high humidity and warm temperatures provide excellent conditions for the growth and spread of toxic mould that can be damaging to health.
 “Mould in homes can trigger asthma symptoms for many people living with asthma or allergies, as they create spores which are airborne and can be inhaled.

 “Symptoms for people with asthma may include increased coughing, wheezing, shortness of breath and a greater need for medications.”
 Adam Trumble, Manager of the National Asthma Council’s Sensitive Choice® Program, stressed the importance of not letting mould grow unchecked in your home.
 He said that mould is most commonly found in bathrooms, bedrooms with en-suite bathrooms and places with poor air circulation such as wardrobes.